Paul Henry Blackmon

 From WWII Archives

-Paul Henry Blackmon, born Paul Henry Heacock was an American who was born in New Jersey, moved to Missouri, went into foster care, and lived on a farm throughout the great depression and WWII.
+Paul Henry Blackmon, born Paul Henry Heacock was an American who was born in New Jersey, moved to Missouri, went into foster care, and lived on a farm throughout the great depression and World War Two.
 He later went into the service in June 1946, served as patrol duty for a plutonium plant in Washington state, then somewhere in Albuquerque, New Mexico, discharged in December 1947.[1][2][3][4]

 In 2023 Paul conduced an interview in which he told his story with Paul Sidle from the WWII Archives: https://archive.org/details/img-1476_202307